EwanCarricker/2024-Projects/README.md

-# 2024 Projects
+# Ewan Carricker

-## This is a folder containing my 2024 project, with a focus on Python, SQL & data-vis software such as Tableau/Power BI
+## This is a folder containing my 2024 projects.

+I plan to add more projects in Dec 24' utilising SQL & data-visualisation programs such as Tableau + Power BI